-Aswang myths and folklore are considered apocryphal because they are based on oral traditions and cultural stories passed down through generations
+Aswang myths and folklore are considered apocryphal because they are based on oral traditions and cultural stories.

 In Bicolano mythology, Asuang, the god of evil and chaos, ruled over the creatures of the night and the monsters of Ibalong.
 Asuang had two beautiful and powrful daughters, Oryol, half-serpent, and Magindara, half-eel.
 He also had a hord of creatures under his called ''Aswang'' command.
 Bestowing his powers upon mortal men and women, Asuang's dark gifts included blackbirds flying from his mouth, which, when consumed by worshippers, transformed them into creatures of the night with a penchant for feeding on humans.
 Asuang's attempt to steal fire from his brother Gugurang led to disastrous consequences, affecting the entire world and establishing him as the malevolent deity in Bicolano folklore.